2022-23* University of Iowa Tuition and Fees for PNP-AC Track

 Residency requirements are established by the State of Iowa Board of Regents and can be found here: http://registrar.uiowa.edu/residency.

 Graduate DNP education programs to become a PNP-AC are long, hard and expensive; however, the rate of return on this investment will pay higher dividends than any other investment you could make during your remarkable career.
-The office of student financial aid at the University of Iowa is available to help you determine the best way to pay for your investment.
+The University of Iowa Office of Student Financial Aid is available to help you determine the best way to pay for your investment.
 The graduate PNP-AC student is able to borrow up to the full cost of attendance while in graduate school.
 The full cost includes all tuition, fees, books, Insurance, and additional living expenses such as rent and food.
 Note that federal financial aid is not available for the Post-Graduate-Certificate program as it is not a degree granting program.

 Nurse Faculty Loan Program (NFLP)